eiConsole Tutorial Basic

 Using Processors (Adapters)

 In the eiConsole “Processors” are a type of adapter.
 After the Listener picks up the data, some minor work may need to be done to the data.
-As an example, a file picked up by the Directory Listener may be BASE64-encoded, encrypted, and / or compressed.
-Sometimes the data may need to be decoded, decrypted, and / or decompressed.
+As an example, a file picked up by the Directory Listener may be BASE64-encoded, encrypted, and/or compressed.
+Sometimes the data may need to be decoded, decrypted, and/or decompressed.
 This is the role of Processors.
-Within the eiConsole each Source and Target system has Processors associated with it.
+Within the eiConsole, each Source and Target system has Processors associated with it.
 Immediately after the eiPlatform accepts data you have the opportunity to apply Processors.
-Likewise, prior to sending data to a Target System you can again apply Processors.
+Likewise, prior to sending data to a Target System, you can again apply Processors.
 Processors are a mechanism that allows you to do general work over the data stream, either directly after it is received or immediately before it is sent.
 Processors can be layered and you can implement as many Processors as you would like at these two locations.
-The eiConsole comes with over 75 built in processors.
+The eiConsole comes with over 100 built-in processors.

 Using Processors in the eiConsole